-Clarendon College is approved for Veterans Training under the Gl Bill of Rights, Public Laws 358 and 550, and under the Vocational Rehabilitation Laws.
+Clarendon College is approved for Veterans Training under the GI Bill of Rights, Public Laws 358 and 550, and under the Vocational Rehabilitation Laws.
 The Office of Admissions, the Financial Aid Office, the Office of the Registrar, and the Business Office are prepared to render assistance to the veteran in applying for his/her educational benefits.
 Veterans should make arrangements for admission to Clarendon College and application for veteran's benefits as far in advance of the contemplated registration date as possible.
 As enrollment certifications are not mailed to the Veterans Administration until after the official census date of each term, VA students should be prepared to pay their tuition and fees at the time of registration.

 A student who is receiving Veterans educational benefits must maintain all requirements as listed in this catalog satisfactory academic progress.
 Students receiving veteran's benefits and who fail to maintain satisfactory progress shall be reported to the Veterans Administration Regional Office as making unsatisfactory progress.
-Students must contact the Financial Aid Office each semester to ensure continuation of benefits.